SebastianoF/intra-cranial-volume-estimation/README.md

 Please see the paper as code documentation and nomenclature.
 (Note: paper results were produced with MATLAB code, please contact the first author for the original version).

+### Logo

+Sagittal sections in the logo are screenshots of the synthetic MRI dataset [BrainWeb](http://brainweb.bic.mni.mcgill.ca/brainweb/) converted to nifti with [BrainWebRawToNifti](https://github.com/SebastianoF/BrainWebRawToNifti).

 ### Licencing and Copyright